 - 2Engines, performance and driveEngaging handling helps set the CX-30 apart from rivals, but the petrol-only lineup lacks variety

 - 3MPG, CO2 and running costsAdvanced engine technology helps boost the CX-30’s fuel economy and lower its emissions

 - 4Interior, design and technologyInside and out the Mazda CX-30 gives the established premium alternatives a run for their money

-- 5Practicality, comfort and boot space - currently readingThe CX-30 promises good space and practicality, but not good enough to trouble the best in class
+- 5Practicality, comfort and boot space - currently readingThe CX-30 promises decent space and practicality, but it's not good enough to trouble the best in class

 - 6Reliability and safetyWhen it comes to crash test results, the Mazda CX-30 sets a new record for safety